 Fantasy Short Story / Novella (two categories sometimes judged by one panel)

-Horror Novel / Novella / Horror Short Story (three categories judged by one or two panel, depending on availability of judges)
+Horror Novel / Novella / Horror Short Story (three categories judged by one or two panels, depending on availability of judges)

 Young Adult Novel / Young Adult Short Story (two categories sometimes judged by one panel)